A three-field Multiscale Method: Settings

 \subsection{Partition, broken spaces and norms}

 Let $\triH$ be a regular mesh, which can be based on different element geometries, and $\btriH$ be the skeleton of $\triH$.
 Without loss of generality, we adopt above and in the remainder of the text, the terminology of three-dimensional domains, denoting for instance the boundaries of the elements by faces.
 For a given element $\tau\in\triH$, with diameter $H_\tau$, let $\partial\tau$ denote its boundary and $\nn^\tau$ the unit size normal vector that points outward $\tau$.
-We denote by $\nn$ the outward normal vector on $\dO$.
+We define the mesh size by $H=\max_{\tau\in\triH} H_\tau$, and denote by $\nn$ the outward normal vector on $\dO$.
 Consider now the following spaces:

 For $w$, $v\in L^2(\OO)$ and $\rho\in H_0^{1/2}(\btriH)$, $\mu\in\Lambda$ define

 where $\langle\cdot,\cdot\rangle_{\partial \tau}$ is the dual product involving $H^{-1/2}(\dtau)$ and $H^{1/2}(\dtau)$, defined by